The Underground Guide to LA's Little Osaka

-This bread pudding shop has a rotation of flavors like coffee cake crumble, horchata, and circus animal cookie.
+Ever walked by the old Nikkei Credit Union on Sawtelle and said to yourself, "man, I wish there was a bread pudding shop here instead"?
+Well, somehow the dudes at B Sweet totally heard you, cause that's exactly what they opened inside, stocking the place with a rotation of flavors like coffee cake crumble, horchata, and circus animal cookie.
 If you need more reasons to go into a sugar coma, they’ve got salted caramel cookies, donut ice cream sammies, and good, old-fashioned coffee to wash it all down.

-Blockheads Shavery is a cash-only Taiwanese shaved ice spot with massive weekend lines, because it's "healthier" than frozen yogurt or ice cream... which is why you're gonna want to top it with Oreo cookies, house-made rice cakes, and condensed milk.
+Not just where Charlie Brown goes when he has too much facial hair, Blockheads Shavery is also a cash-only Taiwanese shaved ice spot with massive weekend lines, because it's "healthier" than frozen yogurt or ice cream... which is why you're gonna want to top it with Oreo cookies, house-made rice cakes, and condensed milk.

-The people behind ramen powerhouses Tsujita and Tsujita Annex bring you Sushi Tsujita, which focuses on top-caliber sashimi that tastes just-caught fresh.
+The people behind ramen powerhouses Tsujita and Tsujita Annex have been quietly planning a Sawtelle takeover.
+Their latest venture, Sushi Tsujita, focuses on top-caliber sashimi that tastes just-caught fresh.
 Go here if you’ve got money to burn or a date to impress, since the omakase-style menu can set you back $120.

-This boba shops scores points for its vast menu.
+Sawtelle’s got at least three other boba shops, but this new kid on the block scores points for its vast menu.
 In addition to caramel pudding milk slushies and guava tea, they serve up tasty Taiwanese cafe food like sausage and minced pork rice, macaron ice cream sandwiches, and chewy/crispy mochi waffles.

 When you want no-frills, decently priced sashimi and rolls, Kula’s your best bet.
-The revolving sushi restaurant usually has a wait time, but you can write down your name and check out the next-door Daiso to kill time.
+The revolving sushi restaurant usually has a wait time, so you can always write down your name and check out the next-door Daiso (see below) to kill time.